VIRGIN VOYAGES - THROWING OUT THE CRUISE RULE BOOK

 VIRGIN VOYAGES - SCARLET LADY

 Oh, but how had missed the point!
 (Granted, I still think it would be nice not to disparage other cruise lines in order to praise one.)
 But after spending two nights onboard Scarlet Lady in Dover, about six weeks before her first Caribbean cruise for paying guests from Miami, I began to see the light.
+Virgin Voyages have since launched three other ships and have a fleet of four cruise ships - Scarlet Lady, Brilliant Lady, Valiant Lady and Resilient Lady.

 A plate of food with peas and an egg on it